ReFT: Reasoning with Reinforced Fine-Tuning: Analysis

-Figure \ref{fig:training_reward} shows the mean reward, evaluation accuracy, and the KL divergence during training of ReFT\footnote{For illustration purpose, we only shows the mean reward and KL for $60$ epochs.} on GSM8K P-CoT.
+\paragraph{Generalization} Figure \ref{fig:training_reward} shows the mean reward, evaluation accuracy, and the KL divergence during training of ReFT\footnote{For illustration purpose, we only shows the mean reward and KL for $60$ epochs.} on GSM8K P-CoT using CodeLLAMA as foundation model.
 SFT converges and becomes overfiting when approaching 40$^{th}$ epoch.
 However, we can see the mean reward is around 80\% to 90\% for the ReFT policy at 40$^{th}$ epoch, and the value accuracy is also increasing.
-In addition, we can see that the KL divergence (Figure \ref{fig:training_reward} (c)) is very large in the beginning and then maintain a reasonable value between $0$ and $10$.
+In addition, we can see that the KL divergence (Figure \ref{fig:training_reward} (c)) is very large in the beginning and then maintains a reasonable value between $0$ and $10$.
 The stable KL divergence indicates our policy performs exploration within a space that contains appropriate programs.
 The underlying reinforcement learning mechanism greatly improves the generalization ability of ReFT~\cite{brown2020better}.